climatepolicyradar/website/src/routes/jobs/python-engineer-1.md

 * Experienced using Python with one of the modern frameworks (Django, Flask, FastAPI, Tornado etc) to build REST APIs
 * Experienced in system architecture.
 Comfortable building a greenfield product and making critical technical decisions.
 * Experienced in AWS and functions like EC2, S3, auto-scaling and security.
 Able to select and set up the right configuration for what we need alongside DevOps tooling (Docker, ECS)
-* Strong database knowledge, SQL and PostgreSQL
+* Strong database knowledge, SQL and PostgreSQL.
 * Solid understanding of software engineering fundamentals, version control (Git), shell scripting, OOP, unit and integration testing.
 * Appreciation for what it means to work in an early-stage startup, balancing trade-offs, rolling your sleeves up and limited resources.